Indigenous law in Canada

 Vermilion Forest Management Company Ltd.

-- Advised Syncrude on all regulatory, environmental and Aboriginal law issues related to the Mildred Lake Extension Project.
+- Advised Syncrude on all regulatory, environmental and Aboriginal law issues related to its proposal to develop two additional mining areas within and adjacent to the existing Mildred Lake Project site.

 JFK Law Corporation